 - Light bulbs and other sources of artificial lighting (LED bulbs are the main culprits).

 - Electronics like phones, computers, TVs, etc.

-What’s happening is this artificial light causes the body to believe that it’s daytime, so the brain then suppresses the hormones required for sleep.
+Artificial light causes the body to believe that it’s daytime, so the brain then suppresses the hormones required for sleep.

-It was written in the paper, Exposure to Room Light before Bedtime Suppresses Melatonin Onset and Shortens Melatonin Duration in Humans, that;
+It was written in the paper, Exposure to Room Light before Bedtime Suppresses Melatonin Onset and Shortens Melatonin Duration in Humans, that:

 Being exposed to room light before going to bed suppressed melatonin production in 99% of individuals, as well as shortened the duration of melatonin production by around 90 minutes.